nikscave/meshbot-push/README.md

 Replace **meshbot.py with MeshBotPush.py** and the rest of the instructions are the same as the original author.
 Add your push tokens into the settings.yaml file.
-I've amended some of the message triggers in this version as I have no use for them and removed some superflous code.
+I've amended some of the message triggers in this version as I have no use for them.
 Tweak as necassery for your use case. cheers
 Nik